evermeer/PassportScanner/README.md

 - [AlamofireJsonToObject](https://github.com/evermeer/AlamofireJsonToObjects) - An Alamofire extension which converts JSON response data into swift objects using EVReflection
 - [AlamofireOauth2](https://github.com/evermeer/AlamofireOauth2) - A swift implementation of OAuth2 using Alamofire
 - [EVWordPressAPI](https://github.com/evermeer/EVWordPressAPI) - Swift Implementation of the WordPress (Jetpack) API using AlamofireOauth2, AlomofireJsonToObjects and EVReflection (work in progress)
+- [PassportScanner](https://github.com/evermeer/PassportScanner) - Scan the MRZ code of a passport and extract the firstname, lastname, passport number, nationality, date of birth, expiration date and personal numer.